Ashurnasirpal II: Site post-excavations

 Not all of the relief sculptures have been removed from the palace at Nimrud.
 Many of them are able to be viewed in their original context, although this is greatly limited.
 Many of the museums, which currently display the Nimrud reliefs, attempt to recreate the palace atmosphere by exhibiting them in a similar fashion to their original loci.

+Destruction by the ISIL

 In November 2014, it was reported that ISIL, Islamic State of Iraq and the Levant, militants had looted many of Iraq's archaeological sites, including the palace of Ashurnasirpal II, and were selling artifacts on the black market.
 According to Aymen Jawad, executive director of Iraq Heritage (based in London), "Tablets, manuscripts and cuneiforms are the most common artifacts being traded, and, unfortunately, this is being seen in Europe and America,” he said.
 “Hundreds of millions of dollars’ worth of irreplaceable pieces are being sold to fund terrorists."

 On 5 March 2015 ISIL reportedly started the demolition of Nimrud.
 The local palace was bulldozed.
 Lamassu statues at the gates of the palace of Ashurnasirpal II were smashed.